-Focussing upon the major principles and practices of animal care and welfare, from managing a pet shop or grooming dogs to caring for exotic animals, you will be able to start or build on a career in the Animal Care Industry.
+Focussing upon the major principles and practices of animal care and welfare, from managing a pet shop to caring for exotic animals, you will be able to start or build on a career in the Animal Care Industry.
 This course will help you develop the skills to be a more senior worker or manager, or to prepare for higher-level training.

 What will I learn?